 In Ohio, the owner of a dog has strict liability for the control of that animal.
-This means that, unless the dog was being teased or a crime was being committed, the owner or keeper of a dog will be responsible for any injury, death, or personal loss caused by the dog.
+This means that, unless the dog was being teased or a crime was committed, the owner or keeper will be responsible for any injury, death, or personal loss caused by the dog.

-Strict liability means that the injured person does not have to prove the owner was negligent in securing the dog, or have to prove that the owner had knowledge of the dog’s “dangerous propensities”.
-Only the actions of the dog itself determine liability under Ohio’s dog bite statute.
+Strict liability means that the injured person does not have to prove the owner was negligent in securing the dog or that the owner had knowledge of the dog’s “dangerous propensities.”
+Only the dog’s actions determine liability under Ohio’s dog bite statute.

-At the same time, the Ohio Supreme Court recently ruled that a dog bite victim may sue under both the strict liability statute and under a negligence cause of action.
+At the same time, the Ohio Supreme Court recently ruled that a dog bite victim may sue under the strict liability statute and a negligence cause of action.

-Most of the time, any money that is recovered from the owner or keeper of the dog is covered by homeowner’s insurance.
+Most of the time, any money recovered from the owner or keeper of the dog is covered by the homeowner’s insurance.

 What To Do When A Dog Bites You or Your Child

-Only about one out of every six dog bites winds up with a serious injury and, hopefully, your injury is not serious.
-However, you should always take these precautions if you are attacked by a dog:
+Only about one out of every six dog bites winds up with a serious injury, and, hopefully, your injury is not serious.
+However, you should always take these precautions if a dog attacks you:

 - Seek immediate medical treatment.
 Don’t worry about trying to sue someone, but do try to take photographs of the injuries before the treatment starts.

-- Record the names of the dog owner or handler, and all witnesses, along with contact information.
+- Record the dog owner’s or handler’s names, and call witnesses, along with contact information.

 - Report the incident immediately to your local animal control authority.
 Don’t think that the medical report from the emergency room will be a sufficient record of the incident.

-- If the injury is serious, in that it requires stitches or surgery or a hospital stay, contact an attorney.
-The statute of limitations for a dog bite injury in the State of Ohio is six years.
+- If the injury is serious, requiring stitches, surgery, or a hospital stay, contact a dog bite lawyer.
+The statute of limitations for a dog bite injury in Ohio is six years.
 In the case of a minor, that six years begins on the child’s eighteenth birthday.

 Ohio’s Dangerous Dogs Statutes

 Ohio has a separate statute for pit bulls and other “dangerous dogs.”
 These animals are regulated under Ohio Revised Code Section 955.22.
-If one of them has bitten you, it may also be a crime.
+It may also be a crime if one of them has bitten you.

 What are those other dogs?

-Besides pit bulls, the Centers for Disease Control has identified several breeds of dog which account for most dog bites in the country.
-These “high risk” breeds include:
+Besides pit bulls, the Centers for Disease Control has identified several breeds of dogs that account for most dog bites in the country.
+These “high-risk” breeds include: